Capturing Candid Moments at Corporate Events and Conferences — Photography Shark

 Capturing Candid Moments at Corporate Events and Conferences

-How to capture genuine candid moments at corporate events and conferences — blending in, using fast lenses, and building rapport with attendees for authentic coverage.
+How to capture genuine candid moments at corporate events and conferences — blending in, using fast lenses, and building rapport with attendees.

 Chris McCarthy